CoLRev-Environment/colrev/docs/source/guides/best_practices.rst

       git commit -m 'resolve'

-Merging different versions of the same repository is challenging, but git uses powerful heuristics and successfully merges different versions (branches) most of the time.
+Merging different versions of the same repository is challenging, but git uses powerful heuristics and successfully merges different versions (branches) automatically in most cases.
-This allows us to work on a review project in distributed and asynchronous settings.
+This allows us to work on a review project in a distributed and asynchronous manner.

 In some situations, it is impossible to define (automated) rules to decide which change is the right one for the merged version.
-For example, two researchers could change the title field of the same record.
+For example, two researchers may change the title field of the same record.
 In those cases, git raises a **merge conflict**.
 This means, git does not arbitrarily decide which change is discarded and which change is retained for the merged commit.
 It asks the user to decide.